R1tschY/harbour-sailfishconnect/README.md

 ## Known Issues

+* RemoteKeyboard: Special keys (except modifiers) are interpreted as text by GSConnect
 * LAN: A connection through USB-Ethernet and develeper mode is not possible.
 * LAN: Sometimes link gets destroyed right after first connection
    * Symptom: No connection to other device after app start, but connection is possible.